 What makes Tennessee “Tennessee”?
-We’ll be telling you stories about what makes our state distinctive.
+Explore these stories about what makes our state distinctive.

-Why does the THS have a mummy, and when did East Tennessee have its own constitution?
-Find out now!
+Why does the THS have a mummy?
+When did East Tennessee have its own constitution?
+Explore the THS collections now!

 Founded in 1849, the Tennessee Historical Society is the oldest continually operating historical organization in Tennessee.
 Until the early 20th century, the THS focused on collecting documents and artifacts related to Tennessee’s natural, aboriginal, and civil history.
 The artifact collection became the basis for the Tennessee State Museum, and the documents, which include manuscripts dating back to the colonial era, are now housed at the Tennessee State Library and Archives.
 The Tennessee Historical Society has published the Tennessee Historical Quarterly, a peer-reviewed journal on Tennessee history, since 1942.
 The THS also edits the Tennessee Encyclopedia of History and Culture and publishes books and resources on Tennessee History.